Context

 For those interested: they offer free e-mail (something Gandi stopped doing) and free 250 MB basic web hosting (something Gandi never did).

-I read the contract/TOS and it was all standard for a registrar, except a strange (but acceptable) clause that say that the client agree to allow Netim to cite a them or their website in their marketing or promotion material.
+I read the contract/TOS, and it was all standard for a registrar, except for a strange (but acceptable) clause that says that the client agrees to allow Netim to cite them or their website in their marketing or promotion material.

-I dug into the user reviews, and they were almost all good (most of the one who were “bad” where made by customers who don’t know how domain work and who blamed Netim).
+I dug into the user reviews, and they were almost all good (most of the ones who were “bad” were made by customers who didn’t know how domain work and who blamed Netim).

-The prices are higher than most, but still lower than Gandi, which mean they are sustainable, which is good, because it means that they have no reason to sell out.
+The prices are higher than most, but still lower than Gandi, which means they are sustainable, which is good because it means that they have no reason to sell out.

 Trying out Netim